 How To Release Emotions To Heal From Arthritis

-Where you you experience arthritis in your body can be a clue to what hidden emotion or trauma you’re suppressing.
-One of my all time favorite books for deciphering the emotional roots of physical pain is Heal Your Body by Louise Hay.
+Where you experience arthritis in your body can be a clue to what hidden emotion or trauma you’re suppressing.
+One of my all-time favorite books for deciphering the emotional roots of physical pain is Heal Your Body by Louise Hay.
 You can use it to look up the location of your pain and gain an understanding of what emotion or trauma you may be suppressing.

 Here’s how you can get to the root of your arthritis so you can heal:

 Locate your pain.
 Use Louise Hay’s Heal Your Body to look up any body part where you are experiencing pain.
 For example, Louise says that pain in your neck is related to your inability to see the other side of an issue.
 Pain in your knee – a very common occurrence in our culture –means that you are being inflexible or stubborn.
 Pain in your hand represents holding on to something that’s not working for you or feeling unable to “handle” something.

 Acknowledge the emotions of arthritis.
 If your pain is caused by arthritis, you always add anger, resentment, criticism or fear into the mix.
 So, for example, the pain in your hand could be from holding on to something.
 Because the pain is caused by arthritis, you may feel angry or resentful about whatever it is that you are holding on to.

 Determine which side of your body is affected.
 Typically, arthritis on the left side of your body will have to do with relationships, creativity, and other feminine qualities, or the women in your life.
 Arthritis on the right side of your body has to do with the masculine side, such as career and finances, or the men in your life.
 If it’s your left hand, you may be holding on to a relationship that isn’t working and that is causing you to feel resentment.
 If it’s your right hand, you may feel afraid to reach for something, such as a job.
 (Note: In a very small percentage of people these masculine and feminine energies can be reversed.)